sdmg15/Best-websites-a-programmer-should-visit/README.md

   <b><a href="#index">↥ Back To Top</a></b>
 </div>

-## MOOCs for learning something new
+## MOOCs for learning something ne
 - [Class Central](https://www.class-central.com) : a directory of 100,000+ student reviews of thousands of MOOCs.
 - [Classpert](https://classpert.com) : a website that gathers MOOCs and online courses from several providers, focusing on computer science and data science courses.
 - [Computer Science Resources](https://docs.google.com/spreadsheets/d/1BD8BJJUNaX63m2QmySWMGDp71nx4W4MyyiIBlfMoN3Q/htmlview?sle=true#) : list of MOOCs for autodidacts